vpn-kill-switch/content/post/how-it-works.md

 +++

-**killswitch**, in a nutshell, once enable will allow only traffic within the VPN, if the [VPN goes down](/about) or it crashes, your traffic / IP address will not become exposed.
+**killswitch**, in a nutshell, once enabled, it will allow only traffic within the VPN, if the [VPN goes down](/about) or it crashes, your traffic / IP address will not become exposed.